Best Overall Sport Sunglasses

 All of the models we tested have lenses with high-quality optics.
 Deciphering differences in optical quality at this level of performance can be difficult as differences are often very minor, but a few models definitely stood out from the pack.
 The Oakley Flight Jacket and Smith Attack Max impressed us the most of the models we tested.
 Their spherical lenses combine with Oakley's Prizm and Smith's Chromapop technologies to provide super-clear, distortion-free optics with increased contrast and definition.
 The cylindrical lenses of the Smith Wildcat and Oakley Sutro feature the same technologies and provide the same high-contrast optics but without the benefit of the spherical shape.
 The Julbo Aero and Pit Viper Originals offered the least impressive optics in our test, but they were by no means bad.
 The optical standards set by this group were incredibly high.

-Most performance sunglass lenses are designed with durability in mind.
+Most sport sunglass lenses are designed with durability in mind.
 For the most part, we found that every model's lens stood up to our test.
 Very few of them showed any sign of wear and tear by the time we finished testing them.
 A few models including 100%'s Glendale and Speedcraft feature anti-scratch coatings on their lenses that work wonders.
 We were surprised when, after repeated t-shirt cleanings neither of these models had any apparent scratches or imperfections.

 The Smith Wildcat is one of the most comfortable sunglasses we've worn.